aimbot-reticle/openpi0-aimbot/README.md

 ## Acknowledgement
 This work was supported in part by NSF SES-2128623, NSF CAREER #2337870, and NSF NRI
 #2220876.
-We would like to thank Dr. Xinyi Wang for insightful discussion.
-We would also like to
-thank Lambda Labs for providing helpful GH200 computing resources.
+We would like to thank Dr. Xinyi Wang for insightful discussions and Dr. Mark Van der Merwe for suggesting the cool model name.
+We also thank Lambda Labs for providing access to GH200 computing resources.

 ## Bibtex
 ```